s0riak/pi-led-control/README.md

 ##Status of the LED strip

 The current color of the LED strip (as far as known to pi-led-control) is shown in the top right corner.

+###Asynchronous Updates
+If crossbar (http://crossbar.io) is available it is utilized to push status updates from the server to the client via websockets.
+If crossbar is not installed the client falls back to polling.

+To install crossbar use:

+    sudo pip3 install crossbar

+This might fail on the pi due to libffi-dev and libssl-dev not being installed.
+In this case install them via apt-get

 ##Time initialization